NRGGIT/myrims/myRIMS/docs/cloud-deployment-guide.md

 1. Upload the following files to your cloud platform:
    - `cloud-docker-compose.yml`
    - `.env`
+   - `db.dockerfile`
+   - `metabase.dockerfile`
+   - `airbyte.dockerfile`
+   - The entire `database` directory (containing scripts and init subdirectories)

 2. Use your cloud platform's interface to deploy the application:
    - Specify the `cloud-docker-compose.yml` file as the configuration file
    - Ensure the `.env` file is in the same directory or properly referenced
    - Configure any platform-specific settings (e.g., networking, storage)
+   - The cloud-docker-compose.yml file is configured to build the images using the Dockerfiles

 3. Ensure all required ports are exposed as HTTPS if needed:
    - Metabase UI: Port 3000